-All students will be required to provide documentation of a Tuberculin skin test before Orientation (and each succeeding year) unless they have a previous history of a positive skin test or prior exposure to BCG.
+All students will be required to provide documentation of a baseline Tuberculin skin test before Orientation, unless they have a previous history of a positive skin test or prior exposure to BCG.

 Students testing positive will be asked to undergo a blood test (QFT) to rule out active tuberculosis.

-All student will be required to have received 2 doses of varicella vaccine or Serologic evidence of immunity.
+All students will be required to have received 2 doses of Varicella vaccine or Serologic evidence of immunity.

 All students will be required to receive a Tetanus (Td) booster every 10 years, including a one-time adult dose of pertussis (Tdap).

 This immunization policy is in effect to protect the student, and the patients that the student will come in contact with.
 This immunization documentation is a requirement of OHSA.

 Student cooperation will facilitate entrance into Medical School and help provide a smooth transition through each year.

 All requirements are subject to change.